Geophysics

 Students in both PhD programs are also required to participate in a practical teaching experience.
 This requirement must be fulfilled, within a single semester and course, under observation and evaluation by the course instructor of record, and include:

-• Creating and evaluating students' homework and laboratory reports, if appropriate; and
+- Creating and evaluating students' homework and laboratory reports, if appropriate.

-In both PhD programs, students must demonstrate the potential for successful completion of independent research and enhance the breadth of their expertise by completing a Doctoral Research Qualifying Examination not later than two years from the date of enrollment in the program.
+In both PhD programs, students must demonstrate the potential for successful completion of independent research and enhance the breadth of their expertise by completing a Doctoral Research qualifying exam not later than two years from the date of enrollment in the program.
 An extension of one additional year may be petitioned by students through their thesis committees.
-In the Department of Geophysics, the Doctoral Research Qualifying Examination consists of the preparation, presentation, and defense of one research project and a thesis proposal.
-The research project and thesis proposal used in this process must conform to the standards posted on the Department of Geophysics website.
-As described in the Doctor of Philosophy Thesis Defense section of this catalog, all PhD candidates must successfully defend their PhD thesis in an open oral Thesis Defense.
-The guidelines for the Thesis Defense enforced by the Department of Geophysics follow those outlined in the Graduate Departments and Programs section of the Catalog, with one exception.
+In the Department of Geophysics, the Doctoral Research qualifying exam consists of the preparation, presentation, and defense of one research project and a thesis proposal.
+The research project and thesis proposal used in this process must conform to the standards posted on the Department of Geophysics webpage.
+As described in the Doctor of Philosophy Thesis Defense section of this catalog, all PhD candidates must successfully defend their PhD thesis in an open oral thesis defense.
+The guidelines for the thesis defense enforced by the Department of Geophysics follow those outlined in the Graduate Departments and Programs section of the catalog, with one exception.
 The Department of Geophysics requires students submit the final draft of their written thesis to their thesis committee a minimum of three weeks prior to the thesis defense date.

 Acceptable Thesis Formats